OlhaSvezhentseva/Digital-Edition-Jahresberichte/locations/README.md

 ## Description

 1457 Strings were annotated by Aron Marquart as locations and extracted as a table.
+The table was not changed and is represented by the file `chronik_locations_raw.xlsx`.
-They were to be linked to corresponing Wikidata items.
+These locations were to be linked to corresponding Wikidata items resulting in `all_locations_wiki.xlsx`.